O3Labs/neo-utils/README.md

 # neo-utils
-Useful functions for NEO blockchain written in Go.
+Useful functions for the NEO blockchain written in Go.

 This library can be fully compiled to native iOS and Android framework using `gomobile bind`